nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `update INDEX [TAG:NEW_VALUE ...]`

 * Updates the product at the specified `INDEX`.
 The index refers to the index number shown in the displayed product list.
-The index **must be a positive integer** 1, 2, 3, …
+The index must be **a positive integer**(1, 2, 3, …)
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the new values.

 Examples:
-* `update 2 | n:Apple` Edits the name of the 2nd product to be `Apple`.
+* `update 2 p:14.99` Updates the price of the 2nd product to be `14.99`.

-*Alternatively*, we are able to update all items that match the tag and value, and replace the respective fields with the new value.

-Format: `update [SEARCH_TAG:OLD_VALUE ...] | [TAG:NEW_VALUE ...]`

-* Updates all products that match the (tag, value) pair.
-* Must include at least one search_tag and one tag
-* Existing values will be updated to the new values.
+* `update 3 c:bread d:ABC brand` Updates the category of the 3rd product to `bread` and its description to `ABC brand`.

 #### 4.1.4 Deleting products : `delete`